 Professional Development services include exploring and pursuing a variety of career options, career planning and decision making, job search assistance, graduate school planning, internships, employment opportunities, and life skill building.
-This office also coordinates study abroad, supports on-campus employment, and offers students individual advising on professional decision-making.
-The Office of Professional Development is dedicated to supporting students in their professional development through the implementation of programs and communication of opportunities and resources for professional readiness for emerging creative professionals in an inclusive and supportive manner, starting with a student's first year.
-Students should check their email for the monthly AAC Artbeat newsletter to learn about ongoing opportunities, events, and tips related to professional development.
+This office also coordinates study abroad, supports on-campus employment, and offers students individual advising on professional decisionmaking.
+The Professional Development Studio is dedicated to supporting students in their professional development through the implementation of programs and communication of opportunities and resources for professional readiness for emerging creative professionals in an inclusive and supportive manner, starting with a student's first year.
+Students should check their email for the weekly opportunities notice and monthly AAC Artbeat newsletter to learn about ongoing opportunities, events, and tips related to professional development.
 Announcements are also posted on the bulletin board outside the office (Room 111).